kubernetes-sigs/aws-iam-authenticator/README.md

 ### Configure IAMIdentityMapping Custom Resource Definitions

-In the `master` version of the AWS IAM Authenticator you can configure your users using one of two methods.
-The `mapUsers` and `mapRoles` as seen in the [Full Configuration Format](#full-configuration-format) or using the new (alpha) [Kubernetes Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-This method allows the authenticator server to always stay upto date with the latest allowed user.
+In the `master` version of the AWS IAM Authenticator you can configure your users using one of three methods.
+The `mapUsers` and `mapRoles` as seen in the [Full Configuration Format](#full-configuration-format), using the new (alpha) [Kubernetes Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), or using an [EKS aws-auth ConfigMap](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
+The `--backend-mode` flag determines which of these methods is enabled and their order of precedence (first one wins).
+The CRD and ConfigMap methods allow the authenticator server to always stay upto date with the latest allowed user.
 See [Issues #79](https://github.com/kubernetes-sigs/aws-iam-authenticator/issues/79) for more details.

 To setup an `IAMIdentityMapping` CRD you'll first need to `apply` the CRD manifest: